PlaceOS/search-ingest/README.md

 A small (one might even say 'micro') service that hooks into [rethinkdb-orm](https://github.com/spider-gazelle/rethinkdb-orm) models and generates elasticsearch indicies.
 `rubber-soul` exposes a REST API to reindex/backfill specific models.

-# TODO

-- refactor to use the bulk api

 ## Usage

 - Set the tables to be mirrored in ES through setting `RubberSoul::MANAGED_TABLES` with an array of `(T < RethinkORM::Base).class`